Search and Hit Enter

 This is really where this low FODMAP taco seasoning differs from regular taco seasoning recipes.
 Asafoetida powder (also called hing) is made from the root of a giant variety of fennel.
 It has a cooked onion and garlic adjacent flavour, which makes it incredibly handy for people who can’t eat onion or garlic.

 Asafoetida powder adds back in that savoury flavour that is missing without onion or garlic powders.
-It’s also amazing to have on hand for just about any low FODMAP dish, as it really contributes to the flavour.
-The powder is incredibly strong, so you only need a tiny bit of a great result.
+It’s also amazing to have on hand for just about any low FODMAP dish as it really contributes to the flavour.
+The powder is incredibly strong so you only need a tiny bit for a great result.
 Keep in mind that asafoetida is often cut with flour to reduce it’s potency, so make sure you choose a gluten free variety if you need to.

 An aerial close up view of a bowl of colourful FODMAP friendly vegetarian chilli.
 The chilli is in a beige speckled open faced ceramic bowl which sits atop a beige linen backdrop.
 In the bowl is rice, chilli, pickled red cabbage, corn chips, lactose free sour cream topped with chilli oil and coriander.
 The bowl is casually arranged